-Since 2016 active as a tutor for the Masters Programme in Global Health, Department of Health Ethics and Society at the Faculty of Health Medicine and Life Sciences.
+Since 2006 working as a tutor for the Masters Programme in Global Health, Department of Health Ethics and Society at the Faculty of Health Medicine and Life Sciences.

 Esther Jurgens is parttime employed as a policy advisor for the Netherlands Society for Tropical Medicine and International Health (NVTG). www.nvtg.org, and part of the editorial board of MTb, the Bulletin of the NVTG.

 The NVTG is a member of the Federation of European Societies for Tropical Medicine and International Health (FESTMIH).
-This year the 11th European Congress on Tropical Medine and International Health (ECTMIH) will be held in Liverpool (16-20 September).
+In 2018 the 11th European Congress on Tropical Medine and International Health (ECTMIH) will be held in Liverpool (16-20 September).